geekusa/combined-feature-classifier/README.md

 ## Conclusion

 I found that combining text and non-text features provided a better overall model with this data set.
 Modeled itself after the workflow of a SOC analyst, taking into account all aspects of an email in question.
 I was pleased with the performance of using machine learning against this problem, with over 90% accuracy and good false-negative response.
 I feel like this model can start providing a benefit right away in production.
-I was equally pleased with the experience of moving the models into Splunk.
+I was pleased with the experience of moving the models into Splunk but likely will require pushing the limits further to get results closer to what Python provided.
 As mentioned, I can then take advantage of Splunk's pipeline and sharing the "search" with others who are not familiar with Machine Learning or even Python might be more inclined to understand what is going on or at least peak their interest.

 ## Future Work
-As more data comes in over time, I will want to continue to improve the model and provide a way for our SOC to keep on training the model.
+I will want to keep working on getting the Splunk model's results to match closer to the Python's results.
+Also, as more data comes in over time, I will want to continue to improve the model results as well provide a way for our SOC to keep on training the model.
 This could probably be accomplished by appending to a lookup the data source that for example was classified incorrectly--maybe a Splunk "workflow action" will be the way to go.

 I feel there is room to bring in further features into the model.
 I did not deal with multi-valued fields in this iteration as the [SA-mailparser_plus](https://splunkbase.splunk.com/app/4129/) app I created as an example will return a multivalued field with all of the URL lengths.
 Though more features don't necessarily mean a better model, but in this case I think it could help add to the totality of lenses with which to look through at the emails.